ntnu-yjyjames/arxiv-semantic-rag/README.md

 All measurements reflect end-to-end system latency, including backend calls and result aggregation.

 The goal is to characterize system-level trade-offs, rather than isolated kernel performance.

-## Motivation & Engineering Goals

-This repository is built to explore **practical ML systems questions** around semantic retrieval and RAG, including:

-- When is approximate nearest neighbour search “good enough”?
-- How do latency, memory usage, and recall trade off in practice?
-- How does retrieval quality shape downstream RAG answers?
-- How do system choices (CPU vs GPU, Flat vs HNSW) affect scalability and cost?

-It is intended to be both:

-- an **applied reference implementation** for semantic retrieval & RAG, and
-- an **end-to-end ML systems case study**, covering design, indexing, benchmarking, and deployment.

 ## Installation & Running